 The control of pests and diseases in the banana industry is vital to maintain the industry in Australia.
 A range of measures including restrictions on movement and cultivation of bananas and movement of related material are in place in the states and territories.
 As mentioned in Section 2.3.1, both Qld and NSW have adopted the QBAN system for production and distribution of banana plant material, and WA also has requirements for use of QBAN material.
 Individual state and territory websites have relevant information, which may be updated regularly to respond to specific pest or disease threats.
 Banana biosecurity zones are defined for states and territories.
-See Appendix 2 for maps of the Queensland and NSW biosecurity zones and the NT banana freckle eradication zones.
+See Appendix 2 for maps of the Qld banana biosecurity zones and the NT banana freckle eradication zones.

-Further information about State regulations can be found in the Queensland Biosecurity Manual (Wilson 2015), Banana Industry Biosecurity Guideline (QDAF 2016a), Plant Quarantine Manual for New South Wales (NSW DPI 2016e), NT Government website and DAFWA website.
+Further information about State regulations can be found in the Queensland Biosecurity Manual (Queensland Government, 2022), Banana Industry Biosecurity Guideline (QDAF, 2016a), Plant Quarantine Manual for New South Wales (NSW DPI, 2016b), NT Government website and WA DPIRD website.

-Information regarding pests and diseases of bananas can be accessed via state and territory websites in particular the QDAF and Business Queensland sites, as well as NSW DPI banana site.
-The Banana best management practices manual produced by QDAF (formerly DAFF) also contains information about integrated pest and disease management strategies for banana (King 2013).
+Information regarding pests and diseases of bananas can be accessed via state and territory websites in particular the QDAF and Business Queensland sites, as well as NSW Department of Primary Industries (NSW DPI) banana site.
+The Banana Best Management Practices Manual also contains information about integrated pest and disease management strategies for banana (King, 2021).

-NSW DPI also produces exotic pest alerts for pests that are considered a biosecurity risk due to the presence in neighbouring countries or regions and their potential to cause damage to the Australian banana industry (NSW DPI 2014; NSW DPI 2016c).
+NSW DPI also produces exotic pest alerts for pests that are considered a biosecurity risk due to the presence in neighbouring countries or regions and their potential to cause damage to the Australian banana industry (NSW DPI, 2021).
 Likewise, Plant Health Australia (PHA) has fact sheets on exotic pests which pose a biosecurity risk to the Australian banana industry that can be accessed through links contained in the Bananas page of their website.